mrenchiladas/dictionary/.github/ISSUE_TEMPLATE/add-a-new-term-for-dictionary.md

 ---
 name: Add a new term for dictionary
-about: Suggest an term for this disctionary
+about: Suggest a term for this disctionary
 title: ''
 labels: enhancement, new term
 assignees: mrenchiladas